How an SRA relates to the following plans:

 Each year the FPPA Board of Directors analyzes the cost of funding benefits of the Statewide Defined Benefit Plan in the previous year compared with total member/employer contributions.
 If contributions exceed the cost of funding the plan, the FPPA Board may elect to allocate all or any portion of the excess employer contributions to each member’s SRA on a proportional basis.

-For example: Assume your base salary is $50,000.00.
-Both you and your employer contributed $4,000.00 to the Statewide Defined Benefit Plan last year for a total contribution of $8,000.00 (16 percent of base salary).
-The cost of funding the plan benefits for that year was 15 percent of base salary.
+For example: Assume your pensionable earnings are $50,000.00.
+Both you and your employer contributed $4,000.00 to the Statewide Defined Benefit Plan last year for a total contribution of $8,000.00 (16 percent of pensionable earnings).
+The cost of funding the plan benefits for that year was 15 percent of pensionable earnings.
 Your proportionate share of that cost is 15 percent of $50,000.00 or $7,500.00.
 The FPPA Board of Directors may allocate any amount up to the remaining 1 percent or $500.00 to your SRA.

 Under current law, should the cost of funding the plan benefits ever exceed contributions; the FPPA Board has the option of reducing benefits provided by the statewide plan amendments or reducing the accumulated SRA.
 The FPPA Board also has the authority to raise the eligible retirement age for normal retirement age to 60, (and vested retirement age to 65), only after eliminating all of the SRA for all active members, and increasing normal retirement age.
 While the above measures are permitted under the statute, no change in retirement age is anticipated at this time, and at time of publication there is no need to exercise any of the above measures.
 To date, FPPA has never had to draw back funds from the SRA to fund the Statewide Defined Benefit Plan.